mikeholler/Android-Udev-Rules/README.md

 Android-Udev-Rules
 ==================

-Develop with your Android devices on Ubuntu.
+Develop with your Android devices on Linux.

 *************************************************
 This is a fork of the original repo hosted at http://github.com/apotheos/Android-Udev-Rules